 Acoustic Transparency is Critical for Spatial Hearing

 It has been said that "the purpose of the ears is to point the eyes."
 While the ability of the auditory system to localize sound sources is just one component of our perceptual systems, it has high survival value, and living organisms have found many ways to extract directional information from sound.
 Although perceptual mysteries remain, the major cues have been known for a long time, and careful psychological studies have established how accurately we can make localization judgments.
-Anyone who wants to generate spatial sound for HCI has to know what influences the human auditory system.
 This section summarizes the major factors that influence spatial hearing.

 One of the pioneers in spatial hearing research was John Strutt, who is better known as Lord Rayleigh.
 About 100 years ago, he developed his so-called Duplex Theory.
 According to this theory, there are two primary cues for azimuth -- Interaural Time Difference (ITD) and Interaural Level Difference (ILD).